Snakes and ladders - SoftBank Vision Fund's climbing, sliding valuations | MarketScreener

-The IPO flop of office-sharing firm WeWork, one of its biggest bets, and plunging valuations of other major investments such as ride-hailing pioneer Uber have cast a cloud over the efforts of SoftBank founder and Chief Executive Masayoshi Son to raise a second giant fund.
+A $10 billion bailout of office-sharing firm WeWork following its IPO flop and plunging valuations of other major investments such as ride-hailing pioneer Uber have cast a cloud over the efforts of SoftBank founder and Chief Executive Masayoshi Son to raise a second giant fund.

-Following are highlights of the investments and performance of Vision Fund, whose first major close was in 2017.
+Following are highlights of the investments and performance of SoftBank Vision Fund, whose first major close was in 2017.

 MAJOR INVESTMENTS